minewhat/slate/source/index.md

 ##MineWhat’s API

-The MineWhat API is the interface that a developer can use to send or recieve and data from our system.
+The MineWhat API is the interface that a developer can use to send or receive and data from our system.
 We make periodical updates to the API.
 See the changelog for more details.

 ##Access